-Having reached the pinnacle of my career in the corporate world, written my own book and created a revolutionary business helping countless people to find, to value and express their voice I can now tell you the answer.
+Having reached the pinnacle of my career in the corporate world, written my own book and created a transformative business helping countless people to find, to value and express their voice, I can now tell you the answer.

-- To express what you’ve learned on your journey so far and how it can help others.
+– What you’ve learned on your journey so far

-- To express why you are have a right to be heard just as much as those who are speaking louder than you are.
+– Why you are have a right to be heard

-- It’s the very moment that you feel uncomfortable because you feel you aren’t important enough and no one will want to listen to you.
+– Feel uncomfortable because you feel you aren’t important enough and no one will want to listen to you.

-- It’s that same moment when you are terrified that you know that you are right but someone will dare to correct you.
+– Are terrified that you know that you are right but someone will dare to correct you.

 – Remind yourself that what you have to say is important.

 – Ask yourself if not now, when …can you keep doing this?

 – Ask yourself what is the worst thing that can happen and if the answer is not ‘death,’ say it anyway.

 – Stand or sit tall and proud, shoulders up, take a deep breath, pause and then speak.

 – Imagine how your favourite superhero would speak.

 – Remind yourself that the reason you are here is to express yourself.